bniladridas/github-dotfiles/README.md

 When the hook fails, it will block the push with an error message.
 Common issues:

-- Pre-commit or yamllint not installed: Install with `pip install pre-commit yamllint`
+- Pre-commit not installed: Install with `pip install pre-commit`
 - Commit message format invalid: Use `type(scope): description` (lowercase, ≤40 chars)
 - Author identity mismatch: Ensure Git config matches the expected values